shenoyninad/portal-social-media-publishing/portal-social-media-publishing.md

 - When creating a post (manually or via a supported API or third-party tool), tag the products from your catalog.
 This allows users to tap on the tags and view product details.
 - Note: While you can automate posting using the Instagram Graph API, adding product tags via API is a more advanced integration and might require using additional Facebook Marketing APIs.

+When using the Instagram API to tag products, you don’t directly specify a clickable URL in the tagging call.
+Instead, the process works through Instagram Shopping’s product catalog system.
+Here’s how it works:

+**Product Catalog Setup**: You create a product catalog in Facebook Commerce Manager.
+Each product in this catalog includes details like the product name, image, and—most importantly—a URL that directs users to your website’s product page.

+**Tagging a Product**: When you tag a product on an Instagram post via the API, you reference the product’s ID from your product catalog.
+Instagram then automatically associates the catalog information (including the URL) with that tag.

+**User Experience**: When a user taps on the product tag, Instagram displays a product detail overlay that pulls data from your catalog.
+This overlay typically includes a “View on Website” or similar call-to-action, which uses the URL stored in your catalog.

 #### Summary of Steps